The-Balance-FFXIV/balance-static/content/jobs/melee/ninja/basic-guide.md

 ⦿ It is important to start preparing the Suiton prepull at -six seconds on the countdown and used at -one second.
 This will not pull the boss early and will allow future mudras to come off cooldown sooner.\
 ⦿ Late weave Trick Attack as much as possible without clipping.\
-⦿ Mug should be held a GCD after the opener (at next usage) then used strictly off cooldown after.
+⦿ Mug should be held a GCD after the opener (at next usage) then used strictly on cooldown after.

 ### 4th GCD Alternate Opener